-Having started her career in the 2000s, Nakamura Yo is an energetic dancer and choreographer who has earned critical attention with her adaptations of masterpieces from film and literature, such as films by Ozu Yasuziro or Matsumoto Seicho's novel The Face, into dance pieces.
-Nakamura has been the assistant choreographer of figures like Kondo Ryohei, Onodera Shuji and Murobushi Ko, in whose Enthusiastic Dance on the Grave she also performed.
-She has performed works throughout Europe and Asia.
-In recent years, Nakamura has focused her attention on choreographing and directing operas.
+Having started her career in the 2000s, Yo Nakamura is an energetic dancer and choreographer who has earned critical attention with her adaptations of masterpieces from film and literature, such as films by Yasujiro Ozu or Seicho Matsumoto's short-story The Face, into the medium dance.
+Nakamura has been the assistant choreographer of figures like Ryohei Kondo, Shuji Onodera and Ko Murobushi, in whose Enthusiastic Dance on the Grave she also performed.
+She has created works throughout Europe and Asia.
+In recent years, Nakamura has focused her attention on choreography for operas.

-Her piece GISELLE, which will be performed at Aichi Triennale 2022, is an ambitious attempt to adapt one of the masterpieces of classical ballet into a piece about a woman living in the world of today.
+Her piece Giselle, which will be performed at the Aichi Triennale 2022, is an ambitious attempt to adapt one of the masterpieces of classical ballet into a solo piece about a woman living in the world of today.

-Nakamura boldly reconstructs the original's themes about the complicated relationship of love and death between Giselle, Albrecht and Hilarion from a personal perspective and employs dance, quotes of poetic texts by Virginia Woolf, as well as humor and grave seriousness in a solo piece that will resonate deeply with today's audiences.
+Nakamura boldly reconstructs the classic's well-known themes about the complicated relationship of love, life and death unfolding between Giselle, Albrecht and Hilarion from a personal perspective and employs dance, quotes of poetic texts by Virginia Woolf, as well as humor and grave seriousness in a solo piece that will resonate deeply with today's audiences.

-2021 Serse, Nikikai New Wave Opera Theater, Meguro Persimon Hall, Tokyo, Japan

-2020 GISELLE special 30 min ver. (video)
+2021 S erse, Nikikai New Wave Opera Theater, Meguro Persimon Hall, Tokyo, Japan 2020 GISELLE special 30 min ver. (video)

-2019 Pendulum vol.3, Yokohama Dance Collection Aozora Dance, Kanagawa, Japan

-2016 5th El Sur Foundation Newcomer Award for Contemporary Dance, Japan

-2013 Sibiu International Theater Festival Jury Prize, Yokohama Dance Collection EX, Japan
+2019 Pendulum vol.3, Yokohama Dance Collection Aozora Dance, Kanagawa, Japan 2016 5th El Sur Foundation Newcomer Award for Contemporary Dance, Japan 2013 Sibiu International Theater Festival Jury Prize, Yokohama Dance Collection EX, Japan